pengan1987/dxy-plotter/README.md

     python plot.py columbia.hpgl output.txt
 And the you will get the “output.txt” with all DXY-GL command sequence for plotting, include initialize and re-center command added by the script.

-And then you can send then to your parallel port, personally I’m using an common USB-Parallel printer adapter
+And then you can send them to your parallel port, personally I’m using an common USB-Parallel printer adapter

     cat output.txt > /dev/usb/lp0
 Since in the Linux parallel port is a device file, you can bypass the step of write the command sequence directly to parallel port, for example